Masterx-AI/Master-AI/README.md

 Hi all,

-You can find useful resources that can help you in the journey of understaning AI and it's applications in various applied fields including:
+In this repo, you can find useful resources that can help you in the journey of understaning AI and leveraging it's applications in various applied fields including:

 1. Data Analytics
 2. Data Science